PortlandKyGuy/ScanProcessor/README.md

 The ScanProcessor.java servlet is responsible for Post Scan Job behaviors.
 To kick off the Post Scan Job, call <your running web service home url>/run .

+#### Libs Used
+This project uses Apache's commons io, Google's gson, and Google's json simple.

 ## Setup